todocono/ESP-examples/README.md

 # EX7
 Features two motors with an ultrasound sensor and a servo.
 The function is basically like a roomba robot.
 It goes ahead, turns a bit if it sees an obstacle far away but goes backward and activates the servo if there is an obstacle very close.

+# EX8
+Using a softAP it serves a set of pages and Over The Air Updates

+# EX9
+Using the WIFImanager, it has the autoconnect function to switch from Access Point to STATION.
+It also serves statically all pages hosted in the SPIFFS